SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 29, 2018 at 10:44:01 UTC_
+_Last Update: July 30, 2018 at 10:44:36 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on July 30th and/or after: Teen Titans Go!
 For missing time slots on July 31st and/or after: We Bare Bears
-For missing time slots on August 1st and/or after: The Amazing World of Gumball
+For missing time slots on August 1st and/or after: The Amazing World of Gumball, Teen Titans Go!
 For missing time slots on August 8th and/or after: Craig of the Creek
-For missing time slots on August 9th and/or after: Unikitty!, Summer Camp Island
+For missing time slots on August 9th and/or after: Summer Camp Island
 For missing time slots on August 10th and/or after: OK K.O.!
 Let's Be Heroes
+For missing time slots on August 12th and/or after: Unikitty!

 ## Known schedule

-### Sunday, July 29th
-06:00AM Teen Titans Go! - Dreams; Grandma Voice
-06:30AM Teen Titans Go! - Real Magic; Puppets, Whaaaaat?
-07:00AM Teen Titans Go! - Mr. Butt; Man Person
-07:30AM Teen Titans Go! - Pirates; I See You
-08:00AM Cartoon Network Movie - Kung Fu Panda 2
-10:00AM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-11:00AM Teen Titans Go! - Mo' Money Mo' Problems; TV Knight 3
-11:30AM Teen Titans Go! - Chicken in the Cradle; The Scoop
-12:00PM Teen Titans Go! - The Mask; Slumber Party
-12:30PM Teen Titans Go! - Leg Day; Truth, Justice, and What?; Beast Man
-01:00PM Teen Titans Go! - Demon Prom; The Art of Ninjutsu
-01:30PM Teen Titans Go! - BBCYFSHIPBDAY; Think About Your Future
-02:00PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-03:00PM Teen Titans Go! - Mouth Hole; Hot Garbage
-03:30PM Teen Titans Go! - Who's Laughing Now; The Scoop
-04:00PM Teen Titans Go! - Oregon Trail; The Return of Slade
-04:30PM Unikitty! - Dancer Danger; Brawl Bot
-05:00PM Unikitty! - Big Pup, Little Problem; Beach Daze
-05:30PM Unikitty! - Tragic Magic
-05:45PM Teen Titans Go! - Yearbook Madness
-06:00PM Teen Titans Go! - TV Knight 3; Mo' Money Mo' Problems
-06:30PM Teen Titans Go! - Chicken in the Cradle; The Scoop
-07:00PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special

 ### Monday, July 30th
 06:00AM Steven Universe - The Answer